List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 First appearing as one of the members of the Crypters, who commands the Russian Lostbelt and also a member of Chaldea Security Organization's A-Team.
 He was recruited by the organization as one of the 48 Master Candidates, who then later became part of the A-Team.
 He has masochistic tendencies and also timid, but is a mythology enthusiast and an avid reader.
 Mash observes him to be always paying attention to his surroundings.
 But, he is somewhat sensitive about being pessimistic.
 When he joined Chaldea, Kadoc was happy because he was not chosen due to his bloodline or his magecraft but for his capability to be a Master, a strength that he was born with.
 After he joined the A-Team, his pride feelings of inferiority became even stronger, as all his colleagues were first-class geniuses.
 Even so, he chose to whole-heartedly do his best to protect the Human Order, but his inferiority complex grew even larger after everything was rendered meaningless by Lev Lainur Flauros sabotage and being brought back by the Foreign God.
 He also likes rock music and apparently becomes saddened when such luxuries will not exist in his Lostbelt.

 He first appeared alongside the other Crypters after the Foreign God had brought the world back to the Age of the Gods and locking it out from foreign interference.
 He is then assigned to the Lostbelt in Russia with a Caster-Class Servant Anastasia as his Heroic Servant.
 After the collapse of the first lostbelt, he was taken into custody, but was recaptured by Rasputin and taken to Olympus.
 He came into contact with Novum Chaldea as one of Europa's collaborators, and was severely injured by Douman for getting too close to the truth of the Alien god until Rasputin saved him and brought him to the Storm Border after fulfilling Anastasia's promise.
 After the collapse of the Lostbelt, he is again under Novum Chaldea's custody.
 He then became a full-pledged member of Novum Chaldea, acting as a backup master alongside Ritsuka.
+However in the fourth ordeal call, he used his Sirius Light to summon Anastasia to show in Metatron Jeanne's court to finally prove Novum Chaldea's innocence while he dies in the process.